emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 We listen customer needs and
 embrace them to generate competitive advantage.

+- **Value working analytics:**
+We believe the primary measure of data analytics performance is the degree to which insightful analytics are delivered, incorporating accurate data, atop robust frameworks and systems.

 - **Team sport:**
 Analytic teams should strive to reduce heroism and create sustainable and scalable data analytic teams and processes.